crossplane/crossplane/docs/stacks-guide-gcp.md

 install the [stack for Google Cloud Platform][stack-gcp] (GCP) to add support for that cloud provider.

-The namespace where we install the stack, is also the one that the provider secret will reside.
+The namespace where we install the stack, is also the one in which the provider secret will reside.
 The name of this namespace is arbitrary, and we are calling it `crossplane-system` in this guide.
 Let's create it: